WangZhiYao/renovate-reproduction-template/README.md

 ## Current behavior

-Explain the current behavior here.
+Renovate can not detect the `requirements.txt`

 ## Expected behavior

-Explain the expected behavior here.
+Renovate can detect the `requirements.txt` to the `Dependency Dashboard/Detected dependencies`

 ## Link to the Renovate issue or Discussion